Program content and Continuing Education hours provided by Being Well, Inc.

-The Strong Heart Relationship Program is presented by Dr. Rick Hanson, who has a Doctorate in Clinical Psychology from the Wright Institute in Berkeley, CA and over 25 years of licensed clinical practice, as well as many years of teaching in doctoral-level environments, including a talk at the 2016 APA general meeting.
+The Strong Heart Relationship Series is presented by Dr. Rick Hanson, who has a Doctorate in Clinical Psychology from the Wright Institute in Berkeley, CA and over 25 years of licensed clinical practice, as well as many years of teaching in doctoral-level environments, including a talk at the 2016 APA general meeting.
 To learn more view his bio here, or download his full CV here.

 Only Dr. Hanson’s didactic presentations and exercises are eligible or required for CE credit.
 While CE participants are welcome to engage the supplemental materials (e.g. meditations and suggested readings), this is optional.

-The Strong Heart Relationship Program is suitable for anyone interested in building inner strengths to improve important relationships.
+The Strong Heart Relationship Series is suitable for anyone interested in building inner strengths to improve important relationships.
 It is also suitable for Psychologists, Psychiatrists, Mental Health Counselors, Social Workers, Nurses (mental health), Marriage and Family Therapists, and other Mental Health Professionals.

 Beginning March 20, 2021 and ongoing.
 Following that dates, it can be utilized as a self-paced, on-demand program that can be started and completed at any time.
 Once you have paid in full, you have lifetime access to the program materials.

 Once you complete the program you’ll need to pay the $50 administrative fee.
 Then, you will need to complete the Being Well, Inc. CE Request form and Post Test.